TheMarlboroMan/winter-fgj5/README.md

 2) update the dependencies/tools makefile so the libdansdl2 paths match what you built in step 1
 3) build dependencies/tools
 4) update the main makefile so the dependencies point at these things you just built.
 5) build the main application.

 # TODO:

-- Add credits+controls controller
-	- Same background
-	- No game title
-	- Info inside the frame.
 - Do the map title thing.
 	- Fades in, stays, fades out.
 Use the linear function thing and be done.
 	- The hub
 		- A world unhinged
 		- A world with no color
 		- A world in silence
 - Increment minor version number.
 - Add symbols over the hub doors.
-- Maybe one last level?
-What would be point?
-- Feedback form when the game is done?

 # Notes to self.